Texas vs. Penn State: Odds, spread, over/under - NCAA Tournament Second Round

 Texas vs. Penn State Betting Trends

-- Texas has compiled an 18-17-0 record against the spread this season.
+- Texas has put together an 18-17-0 record against the spread this season.

-- Longhorns games have gone over the point total 16 out of 35 times this season.

-- Nittany Lions games have hit the over 20 out of 34 times this year.
+- The Nittany Lions and their opponents have combined to hit the over 20 out of 34 times this season.

 Texas Futures Odds